gocardless/pgsql-cluster-manager/README.md

 Connecting to any of the other containers can be achieved with `docker exec -it pg0X /bin/bash`.

+If you have issues running `make dist` on OS X then make sure you have gnu-tar installed (`brew install gnu-tar`) so that `fpm` can use `-C` syntax.

 ### Node Roles

 The `pgsql-cluster-manager` services are expected to run on two types of
-machine: the node that are members of the Postgres cluster, and the machines that will host applications which will connect to the cluster.
+machine: the nodes that are members of the Postgres cluster, and the machines that will host applications which will connect to the cluster.

 ![Two node types, Postgres and App machines](res/node_roles.svg)